gravitational/teleport/docs/user-manual.md

 Session URL: https://work:3080/web/sessions/7645d523-60cb-436d-b732-99c5df14b7c4
 ```

-You can share the session ID with another user account in "work" cluster.
-If they
+Now you can invite another user account in the "work" cluster.
+You can share the URL for access through a web browser.
-know the session ID, they can join you by typing:
+Or you can share the session ID and she can join you through her terminal by typing:

 ```bash
 > tsh --proxy=work join 7645d523-60cb-436d-b732-99c5df14b7c4